wjessop/mango.computer/content/posts/2014-07-28-First-mango-meetup.md

 ### About the Sponsors

-This meetup we are lucky to be sponsored by [Harrow.io](http://Harrow.io) who provide "Continuous Everything As As Service​":
+This meetup we are lucky to be sponsored by [Harrow.io](http://Harrow.io) who provide "Continuous Everything As A Service​":

 > Backed by a powerful API, and built around Git and leveraging the open source tool Capistrano, Harrow makes every aspect of managing provisioning, deployment and management of environments and teams easier.